 Special Needs Care Volunteer Project in Costa Rica - San Jose

 Interested in Special Needs volunteering in Costa Rica - San José?
-International Volunteer HQ’s Special Needs Care project sets volunteers up to help disabled people who live in group homes, many of whom do not have families willing to support them.
+International Volunteer HQ’s Special Needs Care project sets volunteers up to help at group homes or clinics for people living with special needs or the elderly.
 Volunteers will gain experience caring for disabled people while assisting house staff with day-to-day tasks and providing companionship and encouragement which can make a genuine difference to the lives of residents.

 - Programs start every Monday